 As for the cusp forms, we have not tried to formulate a rigorous argument as to their absence; this would involve the structure of $Z_{\rm inst}(\t,\t_p)$, whose explicit form is unknown.
 However, the structural uniformity in $p$ of the localization integral suggests (though certainly does not prove) the following stronger statement: $\cG_{22pp}(\t)$ is Borel summable, and obeys $\fnp(s)= (\cG_{22pp},\phi_n)=0$ for all $N$ and $p$.

 \ssec{Including cusp forms} We now re-introduce cusp forms $\phi_n(\t)$ to the preceding analysis.
-The upshot is that we identify a sharp diagnostic of the presence of cusp forms, given in \eqr{cuspdiag2}, which follows rather intriguingly from a deep number-theoretic property of their Fourier expansions.
+The upshot is equation \eqr{cuspdiag2} for the radius $R_k$ that generalizes \eqr{Rk} by including cusp forms, which follows rather intriguingly from a deep number-theoretic property of their Fourier expansions.

-Let us first explain, for both physics and math reasons, why determining the cusp form contribution to $\O_{k>0}(y)$ is inherently much harder than determining the continuous, Eisenstein contribution.
+Let us first explain why determining the cusp form contribution to $\O_{k>0}(y)$ is inherently much harder, for both physics and math reasons, than determining the continuous, Eisenstein contribution.

 Maass cusp forms exhibit arithmetic chaos \cite{sarnak,hejrack}.
 The fundamental data characterizing the cusp forms --- namely, the spectral parameters $t_n$ and the Fourier coefficients $a_k^{(n)}$ --- are not known explicitly, but are known to obey chaotic distributions.
 For example, the $t_n$ exhibit Poissonian statistics at $n\gg1$, while the $a_k^{(n)}$ for prime $k$ are conjecturally asymptotically equidistributed with respect to a semi-circle distribution, at either large $k$ or large $n$.\foot{The word ``arithmetic'' refers to the arithmeticity of $SL(2,\Z)$, or to the existence of an infinite number of mutually commuting generators, known as Hecke operators, of which each cusp form is an eigenvalue.
 This symmetry leads to ``milder'' forms of chaos, e.g. Poissonian statistics for the $t_n$, than is seen in other contexts.} There is good ``experimental'' evidence for these claims \cite{hejrack,1993MaCom..61..245H,Steil:1994ue}.
 We will utilize one such property more explicitly below.